The unfolding story of Hawaii’s San Marga Iraivan temple,

 Located in the heart of a traditional Hindu monastery complex reminiscent of ancient mathas and aadheenams of India, Iraivan is more than a temple; it is a pilgrimage destination, a place of sadhana and spiritual rejuvenation.
 Iraivan Temple is a living edifice that brings ancient tradition into the 21st century, a stable anchor sustaining and strengthening Hindu Dharma for our children, their children and generations to come.

-The total amount needed next year to keep this sacred project funded in both India and Hawaiiis $60,000 per month, or $720,000
+The amount needed to keep this sacred project funded in both India and Hawaii is $65,000 per month, or $780,000 for the year.

 With blessings for a bountiful family life and spiritual progress,